iyxan23/swrs/README.md

 This might look dumb to use rust, but I'm currently planning to do something bigger with this.

+This might also look dumb to even make this library because sketchware is practically dead by now.
+But I had this dream of making something _rather interesting_ with sketchware, so I would say this project is for _learning-purposes_.
+I hope I'll be able to adapt this library to sketchware 2 when/if it got released, and probably create support to sketchware mod versions aswell.

 ## Development state
 This project is **In-progress (unfinished; partly finished)**.
 I really do hope in getting this project finished lmao